![]() |

 A fool and a scoffer (synonymous terms, e.g. Proverbs 9:7/14:3/17:21/21:24/Psalm 10:4/14:1), that is, someone caught in false Christianity, will not increase in learning (Proverbs 14:6; 17:10, 16; 27:22), because they haven't learned anything to begin with.
 Their heart is darkened (Romans 1:21-22; Ephesians 4:18), and they know nothing (as in 1 Timothy 6:4).
 Because, the beginning of knowledge is the fear of the Lord (Proverbs 1:7).
 The men we expose and those involved in false Christianity do not fear God, thus they have not even begun to have knowledge, because they "despise wisdom and instruction" (Proverbs 1:7).
 Therefore, the "knowledge" they appear to have is only part of the Satanic deception (Revelation 12:9) to create the delusion that they are in the truth.
 But, actually, they twist all of the Bible (2 Peter 3:16), and they hate the Truth and are pawns of the devil (e.g. 2 Timothy 2:26).

 Therefore, there is a massive difference between those caught in false Christianity and those in the Truth.
 The liars (1 John 2:4), the false teachers, are simply propagating their lies, their false religion, and will only grow worse (2 Timothy 3:13).
-True believers, who might be wrong on occasion, correct their errors (Proverbs 6:23; 9:9) and grow in truth (2 Peter 3:18).
+True believers, who will be wrong on occasion, correct their errors (Proverbs 9:9) and grow in truth (2 Peter 3:18), because they are on the way of truth (2 Peter 2:2) which is the way of life (John 14:6).
+As it is written,

-The Bible is self evident, just as God is self evident (e.g. Romans 1:18-21), and the Bible (the Scriptures) and God are one and the same (e.g. Galatians 3:8; Revelation 19:13).
-What is said, that is, not the physical paper, ink, or cover, but what is said is the Word, and the word is God (John 1:1).
+The Bible is self evident, just as God is self evident (e.g. Romans 1:18-21), and the Bible (the Scriptures) and God are one and the same (e.g. John 10:35; Galatians 3:8; Revelation 19:13).
+It does not say the physical paper, ink, or cover is God, but what is said is the Word, and the Word is God (John 1:1).

 Romans 1:18-21 reveals men are without excuse, because God is clearly seen in His creation (Romans 1:20).
 Since the Word of God (the Bible) is God, His Word is as well clearly seen (i.e. self evident) in creation, as it is written: